Adamfall/esp32cam-Web-Server/README.md

 # esp32cam-Web-Server

-This time, the firmware support version 1.18-XXX.
-We may reach version 2.00-XXX by the end of 2022.
-The MicroPython team has been busy.

-The build process and structure have changed since version 1.11-XXX.

 This firmware is made especially for the ESP32-Camera board and was cleanly compiled with Espressif IDF version 4.4.
 It supports the OV2640 camera and PSRAM.
 To reduce size, webrepl, BLE, help modules were not included in the firmware.